petersulyok/smfc/SMFC_CLIENT.md

 ```

 Notes:
+- The first line declares the data source: `Source: offline (smfc service not
+  running)` for the standalone path implemented here, or `Source: online (via
+  smfc service)` for the IPC path added by [CLIENT_SERVER.md](CLIENT_SERVER.md).
+  Easy to grep, easy to scan; printed before the banner so it's the first
+  thing the user reads.
 - The "IPMI zones (live)" table queries the **union of zones** across all
   successfully-constructed controllers (avoids probing zones the platform
   doesn't have).